rhanciles/SuperHero_Game/README.md

 Project title: Super Hero Trump Cards

-Project Description: Card Game that generates 2 Random Super-Hero Cards and based on the user selection, provides scores and generates results after certain rounds.
-Biography site for Super-Heroes that displays their appearance, aliases, power-stats, and many more.
+Project Description: Card Game that generates 2 Random Super-Hero or Villains Cards and based on the user selection, provides scores and generates results after certain rounds.
+Biography site displays Super Heroes and Villains details, for example appearance, power-stats.

 User Story:
-As a player, I want to play and enjoy the game by using my cards with my favourite heroes:
+As a player, I want to play against computer and enjoy the game by using cards with Super Heroes and Villains, As a player, I want to see the results after each round, As a player, I want to be able to play a few times in a row.
-As a player, I want to see the results after certain rounds, As a player, I want to be able to see a biography of Super-Heroes that displays their appearance, aliases, Power-stats, and many more.
+As a player, I want to be able to choose Power Stat each round.
-As a player, I want to be able to play several times in a row.
+As a player, I want to be able to see a biography of Super-Heroes and Villans that displays their details, e.g. Power-Stats.
-As a player, I want to be able to choose Super-Hero I will be playing with for each round.
+As a player, I want to be able to add Super-Heroes and Villains to my favourite and reset the list.

 Wireframe or sketch of the design:
 APIs: https://superheroapi.com/  and https://rapidapi.com/jakash1997/api/superhero-search